sfu-db/dbt-lineagex/README.md

 - python main.py
 ```

-This would create the index.html in the scripts folder, and just start a http server in the folder and you get to see the graph
+This would create the index.html and an output.json in the folder, and just start a http server in the folder, and you get to see the graph
 sample command: `php -S localhost:8000`

 ## How to use